junxit/us-congress-bills-110/metadata.md

 - 2007-03-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 89.
 - 2007-03-29 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4148-4150; text as passed Senate: CR S4150)
 - 2007-03-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4148-4150; text as passed Senate: CR S4150)
+- 2007-03-30 — Message on Senate action sent to the House.
+- 2007-03-30 — Received in the House.
+- 2007-03-30 — Referred to the House Committee on the Judiciary.